hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > By way of interlude, they often chase,
 >
-> To shew their skill and their dear selves amuse,
+> To show their skill and their dear selves amuse,
 >
 > To dance in fetters, or in wooden shoes.
 >